-Question: I see the following error when demultiplexing my libraries: "[error] bcl2fastq exited with an error.
-You may have specified an invalid command-line option".
+Question: I see the following error when demultiplexing my libraries: "The sample sheet supplied has a sample index collision".
 How can I continue to demultiplex my data?

 Answer: This error can indicate that the samplesheet supplied to mkfastq has a sample index ("barcode") collision.
 It can happen if the same sample index and lane were specified for multiple samples, or in certain cases where 10x Chromium i7 Multiplex Kit and i7 Multiplex Kit N samples were run on the same flowcell.
 It is a known issue that certain sample index combinations from these two different kits only differ by two bases-- meaning that it is possible for the sequencer to generate index reads with sequences that are one base away from multiple sample indices.